 This approach leverages tools from the Conservation Standards, an internationally recognized method for systematically planning, implementing, and monitoring progress toward desired outcomes.
-It relies on a common understanding of a theory of change, or linkages between actions and agreed-upon desired outcomes that inspire action, as shown in the Figure below.
+It relies on a common understanding of a theory of change, or linkages between actions and agreed-upon desired outcomes that inspire action.
 This approach allows program managers to identify assumptions about the expected results of their work, test those assumptions and measure progress, and adapt investments and actions as needed.
 When large groups of stakeholders are collaborating within a watershed, this clear and transparent framework enables both alignment on goal setting and evaluation of progress to inform shifts in strategy.

 Just as important – instead of measuring everything that may be relevant, managers and regulators can focus on tracking only the metrics that are most important and that demonstrate progress is being made.